sameeraherath/Subify-Chrome-extension/ARCHITECTURE.md

 ## Overview

-The YouTube Subtitle Translator is a Chrome extension built using Manifest V3.
+Subify is a Chrome extension built using Manifest V3.
 It consists of multiple components that work together to provide real-time translation of YouTube subtitles.

 ## System Architecture